Part of the IoT & Hardware category.

 | Home Assistant MCP | — | Python | Apache-2.0 | Built-in |

-Home Assistant now includes MCP server support as an official core integration.
-This means any Home Assistant installation can expose its entities, automations, and services to MCP-compatible AI agents without installing third-party add-ons.
+Home Assistant includes MCP server support as an official core integration (since HA 2025.2, now at 2026.6.2).
+Any Home Assistant installation can expose its entities, automations, and services to MCP-compatible AI agents without third-party add-ons.

 | Server | Stars | Language | License | Tools |